SihaoCheng/SihaoCheng.github.io/index.md

 <!-- Recently, I am reading an astonishing book: [*A Logical Journey: From Gödel to Philosophy*](https://mitpress.mit.edu/books/logical-journey). -->

 <h1 id="Research">Research</h1>
 I am interested in using statistical analysis to reveal beautiful physics and to understand our Universe.
 My interests range from observational cosmology to stellar physics and planets.
-My work led to cosmological applications of a new statistic that borrows ideas from deep learning, the discovery of freezing stars that shine out of gravitational sedimentation, and a "Jupiter" candidate around remnant of a massive star.
-I am currently working on a potential discovery of sharp transition of stellar distribution in our milkyway, a new type of convection in stars, and a search for Planet Nine, a hypothesized new planet in our solar system.
+My work led to cosmological applications of a new statistic that borrows ideas from deep learning, a discovery of freezing stars that shine out of gravitational sedimentation, and a "Jupiter" candidate that may open a unique window to study planets around massive stars.
+I am also working on a potential discovery of sharp transition of stellar distribution in our milkyway, and a search for Planet X, a hypothesized new planet in our solar system.
 <br>

 ## How to quantify random fields or textures?